wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Prompt engineering is an art, and it can be dangerous if you're not careful.
 Let's look at how you can protect your prompts from abuse.

-## Security Considerations When Using Prompts
+## Security considerations when using prompts

 In [#s](#llmops-application-security) we discussed the importance of a layered defense.
 The layered defense starts with the prompt execution proces.
 We'll need to make sure that the input and output of the prompt are filtered for any unwanted content.
 We also need to make sure that we reduce the risk of prompt injection.

-### Filtering Executable Code from Prompts and Model Output
+### Filtering executable code from prompts and the model output

 One attack vector that's impacting prompt engineering is called prompt injection.
 This class of attack is used by malicious actors to inject content into the prompt that